Phase 3 · Selective Alignment · May 2026 Onwards

 Physical access for partnerships and events

-Phase 2 produced recognition (Web Summit Alpha, Slush 100, WSA, Crunchbase #1 ML · Active, #6 Global free-tier) entirely through documents and remote channels.
+Phase 2 produced recognition (Web Summit Alpha, Slush 100, WSA, Crunchbase #1 ML/Cybersecurity filters · Active, #2 People free-tier) entirely through documents and remote channels.
 Phase 3 enables in-person partnership conversations, including planned attendance at Web Summit Qatar 2026 and direct engagement with the right partner.

 Constraint Removed 04

-Phase 2 used standard chat tools only — no API, no agents, no automation, no enterprise infrastructure.
-Phase 3 enables the full development stack as needed for the selected partnership: API access, agent orchestration, enterprise-grade infrastructure, professional dev/ops/legal tooling.
+Phase 2 used mainly standard frontier AI chat subscriptions and basic tools — no API, no agents, no automation, no enterprise infrastructure.
+Phase 3 enables the professional development stack as needed for the selected partnership: API access, agent orchestration, enterprise-grade infrastructure, professional dev/ops/legal tooling.

 What removing these constraints does not change.
 The portfolio's structure, ownership, and value are exactly as they were at the end of Phase 2.
 Phase 3 does not retroactively scale or alter the asset evaluation.
 What Phase 3 enables is partner conversations through proper channels, on aligned terms — not better building, not larger team, not standard scaling.
 The Phase 2 evaluation stands independently.
 The Phase 3 trajectory is a separate question, and it begins with one decision: who is the right partner?